 At most ages there is only a small variation in contribution rates between employees of the same age.
-However, at ages above 60 the actual contribution rate for an individual at a particular age may differ materially from the average rate at that age, particularly if the individual has had a recent significant change in salary.
+However, at ages above 60 the actual contribution rate for an individual at a particular age may differ from the average rate at that age, particularly if the individual has had a recent significant change in salary.
 In this case, if the number of employees of a funding employer is small the calculated contribution rate may differ from the rate that would be estimated based only on the average contribution rates.

 Due to a change to the methodology for valuing future contributions in the 2016 valuation, the calculated contribution rates for 2017/18 were generally higher than the 2016/17 rates.
 In 2016 the Authority adopted a smoothing approach for the increase in contributions.
-The approach allows for the impact of the change in methodology to be phased in by way of a cumulative 0.5% of salary per year until the higher rates are attained, which has occurred at 30 June 2018 for approximately one third of funded employers, including the four employers of the Islands members.
-Under this approach the contribution rates for funding employers for 2019/20 will lie in the range of 12.4% to 17.4% of salary.
+The approach allows for the impact of the change in methodology to be phased in by way of a cumulative 0.5% of salary per year until the higher rates are attained.
+Under this approach the contribution rates for funding employers for 2021/22 will lie in the range of 13.8% to 17.3% of salary.

-Employer contributions - Islands
+Employer Contributions - Islands